-- The strip caucuses will be held on Saturday, February 22, 2020. - Same-day registration will be available for strip caucus participants. - Early voters and virtual caucus attendees will be prohibited from participating in strip caucuses. - Strip caucus participants will fill out a presidential preference card and have the opportunity for realignment if their first preference choice does not meet the viability threshold. - The results of the strip caucuses do not determine the apportionment or selection of at-large delegates.

-Traditional Caucus Day

-- The precinct caucuses will be held on Saturday, February 22, 2020. - Same-day registration will be available for caucus participants. - Early voters and virtual caucus attendees will be prohibited from participating in precinct caucuses. - Precinct caucus participants' will fill out a presidential preference card and have the opportunity for realignment if their first preference choice does not meet the viability threshold. - Precinct caucus participants must participate at the caucus location assigned to the precinct in which they reside. - Determining Viability Threshold
+- The strip caucuses will be held on Saturday, February 22, 2020. - Same-day registration will be available for strip caucus participants. - Early voters will be prohibited from participating in strip caucuses. - Strip caucus participants will fill out a presidential preference card and have the opportunity for realignment if their first preference choice does not meet the viability threshold. - The results of the strip caucuses do not determine the apportionment or selection of at-large delegates. - Traditional Caucus Day - The precinct caucuses will be held on Saturday, February 22, 2020. - Same-day registration will be available for caucus participants. - Early voters will be prohibited from participating in precinct caucuses. - Precinct caucus participants' will fill out a presidential preference card and have the opportunity for realignment if their first preference choice does not meet the viability threshold. - Precinct caucus participants must participate at the caucus location assigned to the precinct in which they reside. - Determining Viability Threshold

-The Nevada State Democratic Party will load raw early vote & virtual caucus totals by candidate for each precinct using a secure tabulation method.
+The Nevada State Democratic Party will load raw early vote totals by candidate for each precinct using a secure tabulation method.
 Data will not be visible externally and no tabulation will occur before February 18, 2020.

-- For precincts electing 2 delegates, viability shall be twenty-five percent (25%) of the eligible caucus attendees present and expressing presidential preference, plus the raw number of early and virtual caucus participants from the precinct. - For precincts electing 3 delegates, viability shall be one-sixth (1/6) of the eligible caucus attendees present and expressing presidential preference, plus the raw number of early and virtual caucus participants from the precinct. - For precincts electing 4 or more delegates, viability shall be fifteen percent (15%) of the eligible caucus attendees present and expressing presidential preference, plus the raw number of early and virtual caucus participants from the precinct. - O Upon the conclusion of the announcement of results from the initial alignment, if and only if there are any non-viable preference groups, the eligible caucus attendees in those groups will have up to another fifteen (15) minutes to realign with a viable group.
-Early vote and virtual caucus results for non-viable groups will be aligned with their next viable preference(s).
-This process is the second alignment. - o Following the second alignment-or first alignment, (in the event that no preference groups are non-viable)-the permanent chair will allocate precinct delegates for the precinct to the viable preference groups using the following formula:
+For precincts electing 2 delegates, viability shall be twenty-five percent (25%) of the eligible caucus attendees present and expressing presidential preference, plus the raw number of early vote participants from the precinct.

+- For precincts electing 3 delegates, viability shall be one-sixth (1/6) of the eligible caucus attendees present and expressing presidential preference, plus the raw number of early vote participants from the precinct. - For precincts electing 4 or more delegates, viability shall be fifteen percent (15%) of the eligible caucus attendees present and expressing presidential preference, plus the raw number of early vote participants from the precinct. - Upon the conclusion of the announcement of results from the initial alignment, if and only if there are any non-viable preference groups, the eligible caucus attendees in those groups will have up to another fifteen (15) minutes to realign with a viable group.
+Early vote results for non-viable groups will be aligned with their next viable preference(s).
+This process is the second alignment. - Following the second alignment-or first alignment, (in the event that no preference groups are non-viable)-the permanent chair will allocate precinct delegates for the precinct to the viable preference groups using the following formula:
-(# of members within a presidential preference group) x (# of delegates elected from that precinct caucus)

-(Total number of eligible precinct caucus participants)
+(# of members within a presidential preference group) x (# of delegates elected from that precinct caucus) (Total number of eligible precinct caucus participants)